MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/dev-ref/v-classes.md

 ## Class VSProjectFileNode
     class VSProjectFileNode extends VSItemNode

-The VSProjectFileNode class represents files in the Microsoft Visual Studio project nodes in the Finance and Operations Application Object Tree (AOT).
+The VSProjectFileNode class represents files in the Microsoft Visual Studio project nodes in the Application Object Tree (AOT).

 ### Remarks